ledisdb/xcodis/README.md

 ## Changes from codis

-+ Uses db index to represent slot concept in codis, every operations must call `select db` first with a little performance degradation.
++ Uses db index to represent slot concept in codis.
++ Uses server + db as the connection pool key.
 + `DEFAULT_SLOT_NUM` must equal redis/ledisdb databases.
 16 is the default for redis, and ledisdb only supports 16 now. (may change later.)
 + Uses `scan` + `migrate` in redis for slot migration.
 + Uses `xmigrate` + `xmigratedb` in ledisdb for slot migration.